beeleebow/bradbow.com/posts/2017-08-30-expressions_vs_statements.md

 Try to build as much of your program as you can out of pure expressions and limit the use of statements.
 Here are a few tips:

-* **Don't write `void` methods/functions.** A method/function that doesn't return anything is just another statement.
+* **Don't write <code class=language-csharp>void</code> methods/functions.** A method/function that doesn't return anything is just another statement.
 Your programming language probably has enough of those already.
 You don't need to be adding more.
 * **Side effects at the edges, pure in the middle** The reality is that your program needs to perform side effects to be useful.
 At some point you'll need to read from a database or write to a response stream.
 Don't let these concerns pollute your entire program.
 Fence them off as soon as you can and keep those side effects out or your pure application logic.
 * **Avoid mutation.** Mutation destroys determinism.
 That is, you can't expect the same output for the same inputs every time if things are being changed along the way.
-* **Replace control flow structures and error handling with type driven alternatives.** Instead of having a `Person` object that can be null represent the nullability in a type, e.g. `Option<Person>`.
-Instead of throwing an exception, represent that an evaluation might fail in a type, e.g. `Either<Exception, Person>`.
+* **Replace control flow structures and error handling with type driven alternatives.** Instead of having a <code class=language-csharp>Person</code> object that can be null represent the nullability in a type, e.g. <code class=language-csharp>Option<Person></code>.
+Instead of throwing an exception, represent that an evaluation might fail in a type, e.g. <code class=language-csharp>Either<Exception, Person></code>.

 Go forth and express yourself.